 The connectors between the cells (the membrams) has a special properly.
 One can see them as pressure values others as sighons (see Fig 2).
-The moment the 'volume' at complies with the following properly A/2 < B then the pressure closes, else it passes volume from A to B at an certain rate.
+The moment the 'volume' at complies with the following properly A/2 < B then the pressure closes, else it passes volume from A to B at an certain rate (flowSpeed).
+This rate could depend on the difference, actual value present or something else.

 For the case there exists no standard PetriNet 'component', hence this require the creation of a new property (figure: 2 : 1), with the following properties:

 '''

-flowSpeed = 2
+flowSpeed = n

 if A > 2 B then

 A = A - flowSpeed

 B = B + flowSpeed

 else if B > 2 A then

 B = B - flowSpeed

 A = A + flowSpeed

 endif

 '''